Eva Cassidy: Music career

 In 1993, Cassidy was honored by the Washington Area Music Association with a Wammie award in the Vocalist Jazz/Traditional category.
 The following year she was invited to perform at the event and sang "Over the Rainbow".
 The Washington Times review of the event called her performance "a show-stopper".
 She took home two Wammies that night, again for Vocalist Jazz/Traditional and also for Roots Rock/Traditional R&B. For a brief period that year, Cassidy signed a deal with Blue Note Records to pair with pop-jazz band Pieces of a Dream to release an album and tour.
 She sang two tracks on a mainly instrumental album but found it a musically unsatisfying experience.

 After a possible contract with Apollo Records collapsed when the label went bankrupt, Biondo and Dale decided that Cassidy should release her own live album.
 On January 2–3, 1996, the material for Live at Blues Alley was recorded at Blues Alley in Washington, D.C., but a technical glitch on the first night of recording meant that only the second night's recording was usable, with 12 songs from it released on the resulting album.
 (The complete set of 31 songs recorded that night was eventually released 20 years later in 2015 as Nightbird.)
 She was unhappy with the way she sounded and was reluctant to release the album, but eventually relented on the condition that the studio track "Oh, Had I a Golden Thread", Cassidy's favorite song, be included in the release, and that they would start working on a follow-up studio album.
 Her apprehension appeared to have been unfounded; local reviewers and the public responded positively.
 The Washington Post commented that "she could sing anything, folk, blues, pop, jazz, R&B, gospel, and make it sound like it was the only music that mattered."
 The next studio album she worked on was released posthumously as Eva by Heart in 1997.
 In the liner notes of Eva by Heart, music critic Joel E. Siegel described Cassidy as "one of the greatest voices of her generation."

+Cassidy was the first artist to record and release the song "It's Not The Presents Under The Tree (It's Your Presence Right Here Next To Me)," which was written by Billy Poore and Tex Rabinowitz with the intent of having it recorded by Linda Ronstadt, who rejected it.
+Cassidy's version of the song appears on the 2002 version of The Time-Life Treasury Of Christmas.

 Personal life

-Cassidy had a relationship with Chris Biondo, but this had ended before her cancer diagnosis.
+Cassidy had a relationship with Chris Biondo, with whom she lived from 1991, but this ended before her cancer diagnosis.